Skip to content

 These procedures apply if a child in the following circumstances goes missing or cannot be traced:

-- A child who is the subject of a Child Protection Plan and who goes missing or is removed from her/his address outside the terms of the Child Protection Plan;
+• A child who is the subject of a Child Protection Plan and who goes missing or is removed from their address outside the terms of the Child Protection Plan;

 These procedures also apply to adults whose whereabouts become unknown in the following circumstances: